Location: the National Liberal Club, Whitehall Place SW1 at 6:30pm. Monday meetings unless noted.

 “That the mechanical age has diverted civilisation from its true course.”

-Proposed by: Mr Eric Brent
+Proposed by: Mr Eric Brent?

-Opposed by: member of Kingston Debating Society
+Opposed by: Ridley (member of Kingston Debating Society)

 —